 - An associate professor in Georgia, USA, has produced a video presentation about the search for causes of autism.
 Click play button to watch.
 It lasts 2 minutes.

-- Could Silicon Valley hold the key?
-Steve Silberman considers the question in The Geek Sydrome. (new)
+Is there a connection between geekiness and autism?
+Could Silicon Valley hold the key?
+Steve Silberman considers the question in The Geek Sydrome.

 A Guardian journalist states that IT companies actively recruit an autistic workforce expecting to find people who are technically very competent with good concentration skills.

 New research suggests that ADHD has a number of subgroups.
 All of them are associated with a weak connection in the brain’s neural networks.
 This article describes how, according to Joel Nigg, Ph.D, they affect children with ADHD and how the brain matures.